 Blue Cornmeal Waffles Recipe

 Here’s the recipe for the blue corn waffles.
-Hey, if you make it shoot an image and tag #restlesschipotle in it on instagram… or just upload it to the RestlessChipotle Facebook page.
-I’d love to see it!
+Hey, if you make it shoot an image and tag #restlesschipotle in it on instagram… and if you love this recipe please give it 5 stars.

 - 1 cup flour